 She has fostered the values of equality and acceptance; is recognized as a civic leader and pioneer in the development of British Columbia’s music industry.
-She is celebrated for her extensive career as a jazz singer; she became the first Black artist in North America to host a nationally broadcast television series.
+She is celebrated for her extensive career as a jazz singer; one of the first black artists in North America to host a national, weekly television series.

 As a young child Eleanor took an active role in the Proctor family tradition of singing and playing music of old time religious songs, anthems and hymns common to their new surroundings.
 Led by an Uncle, each family member was assigned a key and harmonic part and this was the genesis of Eleanor’s musical training.
 If you muddled your part a real chastising followed.
 Fortunate for Eleanor, she was born with a keen musical ear that always allowed her to hear the right notes.
 This gift held her in good stead to win a talent contest at the age of 15 and through the rest of her career.

 In 1939 Eleanor moved to Vancouver where she met her husband, Richard (Dick) Collins and settled into homemaking and rearing a family of four children (Rick, Judith, Barry and Tom).
 In 1945, wishing to help supplement the family income, Eleanor found work in music at CBC Radio.
 At first she sang with a group called The Three E’s, followed by the formation of a Quartet comprised of Eleanor, her sister, Ruby Sneed and two friends, Edna Panky and Zandy Price.
 Calling themselves the Swing Low Quartet, they sang many African American Spirituals.